Overview

 Compares this tensor and the constant

-elementwise and returns a 0,1 integer Tensor.
+otherelementwise and returns a 0,1 integer Tensor.

-denotes that
+0denotes that

-this <= other
+this <= other,

-this > other
+this > other.

-Tensor<int, k >= n ? k : n> equal(const Tensor &other) const
+template <typename K, unsigned int k> Tensor<int, k >= n ? k : n> equal(const Tensor&other) const

 Compares this tensor and

-elementwise and returns a 0,1 integer Tensor.
+otherelementwise and returns a 0,1 integer Tensor.

-denotes that
+0denotes that

-this != other
+this != other,

-this ==
+this == other.

 template <typename K> Tensor<int, n> equal(const K other) const